 From a design patent standpoint, a design patent provides protection for the ornamental design of something that has a practical utility.
 Examples include the ornamental design of a Christmas tree ornament, a bottle shape, the ornamental design of a mouse or a laptop, the ornamental design of a refrigerator door, or a cabinet door, the ornamental configuration of an smartphone application icon, or screenshot.

 In many instances, an inventor has a misconception of what is necessary to be patentable subject matter.
-Most often, new inventions build upon prior inventions, and most typically are an improvement to an existing device, method, system, software, etc. And, we are here to say that these types of improvements are absolutely patentable subject matter.
+Most often, new inventions build upon prior inventions, and most typically are an improvement to an existing device, method, system, software, etc. And, our IP lawyers are here to say that these types of improvements are absolutely patentable subject matter.
 While the invention of the wheel is known, there are thousands of patents being granted on such aspects as tire construction, tread design, inflation methodology, among others.
 While the automotive engine is known, there are thousands of patents being granted on piston construction, engine management, valve train design, variable valve timing, combustion chambers design, among others.
 On the design patent side, while the cup is known, there are thousands of design patents on various ornamental designs of a cup.
 Similarly, there are thousands of design patent on various smartphone and desktop icons and graphical user interfaces.
 Moreover, there are thousands of design patents on children’s toy vehicles.

 In sum, innovation, large and small, can be patentable subject matter.
 A small incremental improvement can have tremendous value, despite the small scope.
 For example, an improvement in electrical efficiency of a refrigerator that improves efficiency by 1% can have a dramatic effect on energy consumption when that savings is multiplied across the millions of refrigerators currently running in the US.